mohanr/mohanr.github.io/_posts/2023-11-01-ProbabilisticDataStructures.md

 # An implementation from the source of RocksDB

-RocksDB(rocksdb.org) is an embeddable persistenc key-value store
+RocksDB(rocksdb.org) is an embeddable persistence key-value store

 This is the code based on research papers intended for serious production systems.
 I've tried to port one of their implementations to OCaml.
 I am building gradually.